Kochi Sunday Market: Japan’s Biggest Open Air Market

 Hours: 8:00am to 2:00pm (until 12:00pm in July and August)

 Place: Kochi Ike Park, 2311-1 Ike, Kochi City

 For those venturing toward the town of Kuroshio, there is another monthly market to visit:

 Sunday Seaside Market - Open on the 2nd Sunday of the month

-Held in the port town of Kuroshio.
-Local produce, handmade processed foods and handicrafts are on offer.
-Live events and picture book storytelling are sometimes held at the market.
+Local produce, homemade foods and handicrafts are on offer.
+Sometimes they hold live music events and picture book storytelling.

 Hours: 9:00am to 2:00pm